-RabAvert (rabies vaccine) must be injected intramuscularly.
-For adults, the deltoid area is the preferred site of immunization; for small children, administration into the anterolateral zone of the thigh is preferred.
-The use of the gluteal region should be avoided, since administration in this area may result in lower neutralizing antibody titers (2).
+RabAvert must be injected intramuscularly.
+For adults, the deltoid area is the preferred site of immunization; for small children and infants, administration into the anterolateral zone of the thigh is preferred.
+The use of the gluteal region should be avoided, since administration in this area may result in lower neutralizing antibody titers1.

 Care is to be taken by the health care provider for the safe and effective use of the product.
-The health care provider should also question the patient, parent or guardian about 1) the current health status of the vaccinee; and 2) reactions to a previous dose of RabAvert (rabies vaccine) , or a similar product.
+The health care provider should also question the patient, parent or guardian about 1) the current health status of the vaccinee; and 2) reactions to a previous dose of RabAvert, or a similar product.
 Preexposure vaccination should be postponed in the case of sick and convalescent persons, and those considered to be in the incubation stage of an infectious disease.
-A separate, sterile syringe and needle or a sterile disposable unit should be used for each patient to prevent transmission of hepatitis and other infectious agents from person to person.
-Needles should not be recapped and should be properly disposed of.
-As with any vaccine, vaccination with RabAvert (rabies vaccine) may not protect 100% of susceptible individuals.
+A separate, sterile syringe and needle should be used for each patient.
+Needles must not be recapped and should be properly disposed of.
+As with any rabies vaccine, vaccination with RabAvert may not protect 100% of susceptible individuals.

-Since reconstituted RabAvert (rabies vaccine) contains traces of processed bovine gelatin, chicken protein, neomycin, chlortetracycline and amphotericin B, the possibility of allergic reactions in individuals sensitive to these substances should be considered when administering the vaccine.
+Since reconstituted RabAvert contains processed bovine gelatin and trace amounts of chicken protein, neomycin, chlortetracycline and amphotericin B, the possibility of allergic reactions in individuals hypersensitive to these substances should be considered when administering the vaccine.

 Epinephrine injection (1:1000) must be immediately available should anaphylactic or other allergic reactions occur.

-When a person with a history of hypersensitivity must be given RabAvert (rabies vaccine) , antihistamines may be given; epinephrine (1:1000), volume replacement, corticosteroids and oxygen should be readily available to counteract anaphylactic reactions.
+When a person with a history of hypersensitivity must be given RabAvert, antihistamines may be given; epinephrine (1:1000), volume replacement, corticosteroids and oxygen should be readily available to counteract anaphylactic reactions.

-Long-term studies with RabAvert (rabies vaccine) have not been conducted to assess the potential for carcinogenesis, mutagenesis, or impairment of fertility.
+Long-term studies with RabAvert have not been conducted to assess the potential for carcinogenesis, mutagenesis, or impairment of fertility.

 Additional Rabavert Information